 1 mile cool-down

-The reason for this is because you teach the body to rely more on fat burning relative to speed you want to race at.
+Why is running at faster paces important?
+It teaches the body to rely more on fat burning relative to speed you want to race at.
 In addition, you are teaching the body to burn less carbohydrate and use fat as your mail race fuel.

 What happens when athletes training to break a sub 2 hour half marathon train too slowly?